survivejs/webpack-book/manuscript/loading/02_images.md

 * *url-loader* inlines the assets within JavaScript.
 It comes with a `limit` option that allows you to defer assets above it to *file-loader*.
 * *file-loader* emits image assets and returns paths to them to the code.
 It allows hashing the asset names.
-* You can find image optimization related loaders and plugins that allow you to optimize their size further.
+* You can find image optimization related loaders and plugins that allow you to tune their size further.
 * It is possible to generate **sprite sheets** out of smaller images to combine them into a single request.
 * Webpack allows you to load images dynamically based on a given condition.
 * If you are using source maps, you should remember to set `output.publicPath` to an absolute value for the images to show up.